Adopt A Light

 Hasbro Good Night Lights Program

 Help us "Adopt-A-Light", for each $10 donation MINI's Making A Difference will purchase a flashlight for a child at Hasbro Children's Hospital.
-Each flashlight will be given to a child and remain with them even when they leave Hasbro in the hopes that someday they can join in on the other side of town brightly shining them back at the hospital.
+Each flashlight will be given to a child and remain with them when they leave Hasbro in the hopes that someday they can join in on sharing the light from the other side of town.

-This pocket size flashlight has been selected because of durability, quality, and ability to shine brightly for up to two miles, allowing the light to be shared.
+This pocket size flashlight has been selected for it's durability, quality, and ability to shine brightly for up to two miles, allowing the light to be shared.

 This narrative from the Hasbro Childrens Hospital best describes the program.